vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[2]time-slider/page.md

 and actively dispatches a `media-seeking-request` event (throttled to once per `100ms`) as the slider value changes.

-Seeking requests let the media controller know that the user is actively seeking but they haven't determined the final playback position they want to seek to.
+Seeking requests let the player know that the user is actively seeking but they haven't determined the final playback position they want to seek to.
 When the user stops dragging the slider, a `media-seek-request` event will be fired to request updating the current playback time to the slider's value.